ONEARMY/academy/docs/guides/platform.md

 #### Interact and connect with the Community

-As a member you’ll be able to add How-to’s and events, but you won’t have a pin on the map.
-But if there is a Community Point in your area, reach out, so you can connect with that local group :)
+As a member you’ll be able to add projects and questions.
+If there is a Community Point in your area, reach out, so you can connect with that local group :)

 ### Collection Point
 You’re collecting plastic?
 Great!
 Here we’ll ask you for: